 - In Kid Radd, a couple of flunkies were given ten grand to buy the very best assassin to kill Kid Radd while he's in jail.
 The flunkies decided to get a discount ninja for twenty bucks and keep the rest.
 The ninja couldn't hit a broad side of a barn.

-- In an episode of The Simpsons spoofing the story of Moses, Lisa and Milhouse escape a badly designed Death Trap, with Lisa noting, "Slave labor.
+- In an episode of The Simpsons spoofing the story of Moses, Lisa and Milhouse escape a badly designed Death Trap, a room with moving walls covered in spikes where the spikes line up to the opposing walls, causing them to stop the whole trap, with Lisa noting, "Slave labor.
 You get what you paid for."

 - In an episode of Kim Possible, Dr. Drakken angrily complains about the shortcomings of his henchmen; Shego scoffs at him for being too cheap to hire better ones from Jack Hench.

 - Cheapskate villain Frugal Lucre is even less intimidating than most of the show's villains because of his low-budget operations.
 For instance, his version of a Shark Pool was a kiddie wading pool full of snapping turtles, all of which retreated into their shells before Kim and Ron had to actually do anything about them.

 - David Van Driessen hired Beavis and Butt-Head to clean his house as a means of teaching them about the value of hard work.
 They end up destroying his irreplaceable collection of 8-track tapes, but they turn out to be unwittingly giving Van Driessen Laser-Guided Karma when he only pays them a dollar each.